African Queer Youth Initiative: Call for Interns

 - Assist in the planning and monitoring of advocacy projects.

-- Research and monitor recent LGBTIQ+ human rights development in African countries.
+- Research and monitor recent LGBT+ human rights development in African countries.

 - Assist the communication team in creating communications and advocacy content.

 - Support with drafting reports, briefings, and other such documents for advocacy projects.